fradav/fradav.github.io/_posts/2019-06-06-fp-with-rangev3.md

 [Code](https://github.com/fradav/fradav.github.io/blob/master/assets/cpp/rnagev3-part1.cpp)

-[^1]: For the eventual FP-ninjas reading this, I'm aware it's pretty basic, but in C++ land, it's something that a few years ago, we wouldn't have dreamt of being able to do without resorting to a full fledged class writing.].
+[^1]: For the eventual FP-ninjas reading this, I'm aware it's pretty basic, but in C++ land, it's something that a few years ago, we wouldn't have dreamt of being able to do without resorting to a full fledged class writing.